Two of everyone’s least favourite tasks are cleaning bottles and removing bottle labels. But this does not have to be a chore.

 REMOVING BOTTLE LABELS

-Now that Wine Kitz Ottawa Iris has phased out the old peel & stick and wet & stick labels, and switched to dry peel and vinyl labels, label removal has never been easier!
+Now that Wine Kitz Ottawa has phased out the old peel & stick and wet & stick labels, and switched to dry peel and vinyl labels, label removal has never been easier!

 Dry peel labels contain paper, and can tear when you try to peel them off a cool or cold bottle.